 There are now even bicycle-specific bridges and bikes that also double up as pedal-powered people carriers to ferry goods and people!
 This kind of cycling infrastructure is the dream of cities around the world and many strive to achieve this to varying success.

 After collecting two Danish bikes from a small, independent bike rental shop near the Central train station for only 100 DKK (approx. £10), we rode around the city for approx. 30 miles following the new Harbour Circle Cycle Route that links key sights around Copenhagen’s famous waterfront.

-If you are ever in the city, I recommend visiting the iconic modern Opera House gifted to the city by the shipping magnates behind Maersk, the Black Diamond Library that houses one of the largest book collections in Europe and the coloured houses and bars of postcard perfect Nyhavn (New Harbour).
+If you are ever in the city, I recommend visiting the iconic modern Opera House gifted to the city by the shipping magnates behind Maersk, the Black Diamond Library that houses one of the largest book collections in Europe and the coloured houses and bars of postcard-perfect Nyhavn (New Harbour).

-The Little Mermaid statue is an iconic emblem for the city and along with Carlsberg beer, one of Copenhagen's enduring symbols and famous exports, however it is also one of the smallest and if you blink, you'll almost certainly miss it!
+The Little Mermaid statue is an iconic emblem for the city and along with Carlsberg beer, one of Copenhagen's enduring symbols and famous exports, however, it is also one of the smallest and if you blink, you'll almost certainly miss it!

 We also headed back out towards the airport to the Kastrup area of the city to admire the new, modern aquarium.
 Whilst at the building, I realised that I had a puncture.
-I couldn’t believe that after cycling daily on the awful Manchester roads with generally no tyre issues at all, I got a puncture in Copenhagen whilst using some of the best cycling infrastructure in the world!
+I couldn’t believe that after cycling daily on the awful Manchester roads with generally no tyre issues at all, I got a puncture in Copenhagen whilst using some of the best cycling infrastructures in the world!

 I’ve often thought that it doesn’t matter whether you are riding in the Tour de France or just mooching to the supermarket, punctures can happen anytime and have the same deflating effect.